Divide and Conquer: A Distributed Approach to Five Point Energy Minimization: Preliminaries

+\startproof We form a graph by joining two points in a $5$-point configuration by an edge if and only if they make a far pair.
+As for any graph, the sum of the degrees is even.
+Hence there is some vertex having even degree.
+When we rotate so that this vertex is $(0,0,1)$, the corresponding avatar is even. \endproof

-Figure 3.1 shows the two possible avatars (up to rotations) of the triangular bi-pyramid, first separately and then superimposed.
+Figure 2.1 shows the two possible avatars (up to rotations) of the triangular bi-pyramid, first separately and then superimposed.
 We call the one on the left the {\it even avatar\/}, and the one in the middle the {\it odd avatar\/}.
-The points for the even avatar are $(\pm 1,0)$ and $(0,\pm \sqrt 3/3)$.
-When we superimpose the two avatars we see some extra geometric structure that is not relevant for our proof but worth mentioning.
-The two circles respectively have radii $1/2$ and $1$ and the $6$ segments shown are tangent to the inner one.
+Let $\xi_0$ denote the even avatar.
+The points of $\xi_0$ are $(\pm 1,0)$ and $(0,\pm \sqrt 3/3)$.